Order of Corporate Reunion: Foundation and dormancy

 Following the dissolution of the Association for the Promotion of the Unity of Christendom, the Order of Corporate Reunion was established in response to Apostolicae curae, which declared all Anglican ordinations "absolutely null and utterly void".
 Its founders were Frederick George Lee, Thomas Wimberley Mossman, and John Thomas Seccombe.
-Its founders claimed consecration through Roman Catholic bishops, yet their alleged consecrators were not revealed until 2000.
+Its founders claimed to have been consecrated as bishops through clergy from the Latin and Armenian Catholic churches, and the Ancient British Church.

 During the initial existence of the Order of Corporate Reunion, Richard Williams Morgan and Charles Isaac Stevens were both allegedly consecrated within the OCR on 6 March 1879.
 Morgan had been previously consecrated by Jules Ferrette of the Ancient British Church.
 According to Church of England priest Henry R. T. Brandreth, however, "it is very unlikely, however, that any of the OCR bishops performed a consecration" of Stevens.
-According to one claimed successor of the original OCR, following Arnold Mathew's controversy with the Old Catholic Churches of Utrecht, he was conditionally ordained and consecrated in November 1909 by Frederick Cornwallis Conybeare.
-Conybeare was consecrated in 1894 by Lee, Mossman, and Seccombe.
+According to one claimed successor of the original OCR, following Arnold Mathew's controversy with the Old Catholic Churches of Utrecht; he was conditionally ordained and consecrated in November 1909 by Frederick Cornwallis Conybeare.
+Conybeare was allegedly consecrated in 1894 by Lee, Mossman, and Seccombe.
+In 1908, Lee's son claimed that his father conditionally consecrated Mossman and Seccombe; this was disputed by others and considered inconsistent with an explicit statement by Frederick George Lee.

 Becoming later disillusioned with the OCR and believing that he had made a mistake, Lee was received into the Catholic Church, shortly before his death.
 Mossman and Seccombe were also received into the Catholic Church, yet neither of the three were formally recognized as bishops.
 Following their deaths, the original order fell dormant until its revival between 1911 and 1912.